adambard/learnxinyminutes-docs/c++.html.markdown

 // Logical operators

+// C++ uses Short - circuit evaluation for boolean expressions, i.e, the second argument is executed or
+// evaluated only if the first argument does not suffice to determine the value of the expression

 true && false // Performs **logical and** to yield false true || false // Performs **logical or** to yield true ! true // Performs **logcical not** to yield